scicloj/clojure-data-cookbook/src/book/why-clojure.md

 ## Stability

 The stability of Clojure's ecosystem, rooted in its culture and language design, offers significant benefits for long-term projects.
 Clojure's approach to evolution, emphasizing backward compatibility and cautious introduction of changes, ensures that code written today will remain functional and relevant in the future.
 This stability is reflected in the slow, deliberate growth of Clojure's core language and its libraries, where changes are carefully considered to avoid disrupting existing codebases.
 For instance, the Clojure community values libraries that have stood the test of time and maintain compatibility across Clojure versions, making them reliable choices for critical applications.

+Working with Clojure is an unusually peaceful experience for people coming from most other languages.
+It is easy to manage different JVM versions on one machine, but it also usually unnecessary.
+Clojure itself is "just" a just a Java library, required in each individual project that uses it, along with all the other dependencies.
+Version management is embedded in the tooling, so the familiar frustrations dealing with conflicting or incompatible library versions is non-existent in Clojure.
+Most people find that most of the problems they used to ~~waste~~ spend most of their days dealing with are simply not problems in Clojure.

 ## Functional